geo-token/whitepaper/whitepaper.md

 **TikTok:** Collaborate with popular TikTokers to create viral videos and challenges related to our app.
 This will help attract a young audience that is actively using TikTok.

 **LinkedIn:** Establish contacts with professional communities and corporate partners.
-Publish articles and updates to attract the business audience's and potential partners' attention.
+I'd like you to please publish articles and updates to attract the business audience's and potential partners' attention.

 **Google:** Use Google Ads to launch advertising campaigns targeting people looking for ways to earn cryptocurrency or new mobile apps.